 Planning a California road trip?

 In the past few years, I have driven from southern California to Vancouver, Canada and back several times.
 Some drives I take the Pacific Coast Highway, some drives I head inland a bit to get a bit of the Redwood Forest.
 I never take the Interstate 5 though.
-I’m a lover of scenery and to me to me the direct and time efficient I-5 is boring.
-While I haven’t done the whole road trip up the coast in one go, I do have my favorite California road trip stops.
-I’m sure the last road trip I did is not my last so, in time I will add new favorites to this list.
+I’m a lover of scenery and to me the direct and time efficient I-5 is boring.
+While I haven’t done the whole road trip up the coast in one go, I do have my favourite California road trip stops.
+I’m sure the last road trip I did is not my last so, in time I will add new favourites to this list.

 *I haven’t included stops in LA and San Diego since that is where I have resided the past few years.
 I plan on doing a few posts about places to visit in these areas, so keep a watch for future posts.*